Skip to content

 Clear conversation context in chat mode.

 Usage: Only available during chat sessions.
-Clears the conversation history while keeping the session active.
+Clears the conversation history and all checkpoints while keeping the session active.

 Model and Information Directives